Eluinhost/AssaultAndBatteryCycle/README.md

 When PvP is enabled, the game switches between 3 cycles every 2 minutes:

-- **Melee:** During the Melee cycle, direct player damage can only be dealt via melee attacks.
+- **Melee:** During the Melee cycle, player damage can only be dealt via melee attacks.
-- **Ranged:** During the Ranged cycle, direct player damage can only be dealt via ranged attacks.
+- **Ranged:** During the Ranged cycle, player damage can only be dealt via ranged attacks.
-- **iPvP:** During the iPvP cycle, players cannot damage each other directly at all.
+- **iPvP:** During the iPvP cycle, players cannot damage each other directly.

+Indirect PvP is disabled within range of other players during the Melee/Ranged cycles.

 ### Usage